inab/Wetlab2Variations/cwl-workflows/README.md

 # Rare Disease workflow
 This implementation was done for the ELIXIR EXCELERATE Demonstrator to be run on WES-TES environment.

-The main CWL file is workflow.cwl
+The main CWL file is [workflows/workflow.cwl](workflows/workflow.cwl).

 The pdf file is a longer explanation of the Demonstrator.